Cafe interior

 What is it?
 An earthy café that’ll have you feeling country-side, not city-side.

 Why we love it: Sit amongst the foliage at this breezy café at the southern end of the city and sample the best of South Australia’s producers.
-Wholesome is the ambience on offer at Café Troppo, with a blackboard detailing daily soup specials, plenty of timber to go around, handmade crockery heavy on brown hues, as well as vines that nearly take over the joint.
+Wholesome is the ambience on offer at Café Troppo, with a blackboard detailing daily soup specials, plenty of timber, handmade crockery, as well as vines that nearly take over the joint.
 Every man and their dog (that reminds us, you can bring your dog) is spruiking the joys of local produce, and Café Troppo reminds us why it makes a difference.
 Signatures like their Roo-ben Bagel with kangaroo pastrami and their Port Lincoln sardines on toast embody this.
-Keep your eyes out for their popular wine and music nights too, the community vibes are strong with this one.
+Keep an eye out on their Insta for their popular wine and music nights. too.

 Time Out tip: Out of bread?
-A tale as old as time – or at least last week.
-Well, Café Troppo understands the feeling all too well and thus has your back – loaves of fresh-baked bread from small-scale, local bakeries are stocked behind the coffee bar for your DIY breakfast needs.
+A tale as old as time.
+Café Troppo understands the feeling all too well and thus has your back – loaves of fresh-baked bread from small-scale, local bakeries are stocked behind the coffee bar for your DIY breakfast needs.

 Isabel Cant